j-hannes/snap-tutorial/chapter1.md

 The installation can take some time depending on how much dependency packages you already installed previously.

-After all packages have been downloaded and installed successfully it is probably most desired to try Snap straight away, maybe with some small test applications.
+After all packages have been downloaded and installed successfully you are probably most curious to try Snap straight away, maybe with some small test applications.

-Therefore Snap offers so called scaffolding tools that automatically create a minimalistic but runnable application.
+For that Snap offers a scaffolding tool that automatically creates minimal complete applications.
 Snap comes with three different applications that can be created in such a way.

     $ snap init barebones